Professor-Ruiz/Master-Assignment-Template/TEACHER_README.md

 ## Update and edit your assignment repository

+1. Make your repository a Template repository
+    - Click the ***Settings*** menu in the upper right corner
+    - Click the ***Template repository*** option
+    - A green check mark to the right indicates success

-1. Update [README.md](README.md) file.
+1. Update the [README.md](README.md) file.
 It is the directions the students will see when they accept the assignment.

 2. Check [exercise.py](/src/exercise.py) to see if the student's skeleton code needs to be updated for this new assignment.
     - Do you need to add a user-defined function stub?